nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 doesn't support filters, so it needs to be added to the Gateway API first.

-Although SnippetsFilter applicability is limited compared to SnippetsPolicy, SnippetsFilter creates a natural split of responsibilities between Cluster operator and Application developers:
+Although SnippetsFilter applicability is limited compared to SnippetsPolicy, SnippetsFilter creates a natural split of responsibilities between the Cluster operator and the Application developer:

-- Cluster operator creates a SnippetsFilter.
+- The Cluster operator creates a SnippetsFilter.
-- Application developers reference the SnippetsFilter to enable it.
+- The Application developer references the SnippetsFilter to enable it.

 Note that with the SnippetsPolicy, because the targetRef is part of the SnippetsPolicy, it is not possible to have such a split of responsibilities.